deadlydog/deadlydog.github.io/_posts/2011-06-01-setting-up-keyboard-shortcuts-to-build-solutions-in-msbuild.md

 ### Method 2

 Open the Windows Task Scheduler and create a new Basic Task.
-Give it a name and description (something like "��launch AutoHotkey script at l"gin”), and then specify to have it "un “Whe" I log on”.
-Then specify that you wan" it to �"Start a program”, and then point it towards the AutoHotkey script you created in Step 3.
-Before you finish the wizard" check off “Open the Properties dialog for this ta"k when I click Finish”.
+Give it a name and description (something like "launch AutoHotkey script at login"), and then specify to have it run "When I log on".
+Then specify that you want it to "Start a program", and then point it towards the AutoHotkey script you created in Step 3.
+Before you finish the wizard, check off "Open the Properties dialog for this task when I click Finish".
 When that Properties dialog opens up, go to the Conditions tab and make sure none of the checkboxes under the Power category are checked off; this will ensure the script still launches if you are on a laptop and not plugged into AC power.
-If you need"yo"r script to “Run as admin”, then on the Ge"eral tab check "ff “Run with highest privileges”; this may be required for your script to perform certain actions the require admin privileges, so you can check it off just to be safe.
+If you need your script to "Run as admin", then on the General tab check "Run with highest privileges"; this may be required for your script to perform certain actions the require admin privileges, so you can check it off just to be safe.

 ![Open Task Scheduler](/assets/Posts/2012/11/open-task-scheduler1.png)